 Gurung Culture Along the Annapurna Base Camp Trek

-Annapurna Base Camp Trek is not just for viewing the Annapurna Himalaya range.
+The Annapurna Base Camp Trek is not just about viewing the Annapurna Himalaya.
 The trip is also an enriching cultural experience.
 90% of the locals residing along the ABC trail belong to the Gurung ethnic community.
 As you traverse the scenic trail, you will also have the opportunity to explore the Gurung culture and lifestyle.
 Ghanruk and Chhomrong are two of the biggest Gurung villages.
 Let’s take a closer look at their unique and vibrant culture:

 Profession: